About the Golden Olive Bumble Trout Flies Fly

-Superb during a Mayfly hatch on Lochs / lakes specially in gentle waves.
+Superb during a mayfly hatch on lochs or lakes, especially in gentle waves.

-It has survived in flyboxes for more than 500 years because it works.
+It is very successful and has therefore has survived in fly boxes for more than 500 years.

-Country of origin for this trout fly: Ireland
+Country of origin for this trout flies fly: Ireland

-- Palmered Hackle : Golden olive and medium red game cocks, together
+- Palmered Hackle : Golden olive and medium red game cocks.

 Comments from other fly fishermen